 The Students Journey Starts with Browsing Online

-Some may know exactly what they want while others may not, but either way – all students know that they want to partake in a program or enrol in a tertiary institution.
+Some may know exactly what they want while others may not, but either way – all students know that they want to partake in a program or enroll in a tertiary institution.

 Let’s walk through the journey of a typical student.
 The customer journey begins with program and institution research to determine what options are available to them and what value they can get out of each particular school or program.

-They will spend their time browsing many, many different programs hoping to find ‘the one’ that clicks with them, peaks their interest and leads them to say ‘this is the program for me!’
+They will spend their time browsing many, many different programs hoping to find ‘the one’ that clicks with them, piques their interest, and leads them to say ‘this is the program for me!’

-Often times I advise my clients to develop an in depth page for each of their program availing all relevant details to prospective students
+Often I advise my clients to develop an in-depth page for each of their program availing all relevant details to prospective students

-From our own personal experience we can tell you that students user flow will most certainly consist of browsing from website to website looking for something that catches their eye at this point in time with highly relevant information.
+From our personal experience, we can tell you that student’s user flow will most certainly consist of browsing from website to website looking for something that catches their eye at this point with highly relevant information.